What does your browser reveal about you?

 I also believe that whatever the choice browser you use is, the spell-check option or extension was not utilized.

-15. Gravatar daniel UNITED STATES Says:
+15. daniel UNITED STATES Opera Mac OS says:

 heh, im a diehard opera and safari, and both pretty accuratly describe me. shiira isnt bad, but needs more options, and i use firefox on occasion.

-16. Gravatar flockstar UNITED STATES Says:
+16. flockstar UNITED STATES Flock Mac OS says:

 obviously, if yr using flock yr just too L337 for this list…

-17. Gravatar xenoterracide UNITED STATES Says:
+17. xenoterracide UNITED STATES Mozilla Firefox Linux says:

 dude check your spelling I know some of it was intention but some of it seems like a spelling error.